Shop Local & Help Small Businesses Thrive

 - Products and services are original and can be personalised to suit the customer.
 They are also more unique, and only produced in small batches.

 - Many businesses nearby are more sustainable when they manufacture products and package them.
-One small purchase can help your entire community prosper.
+One small purchase can help your entire area prosper.
 After all, transporting food across the UK costs the country about 35% carbon emissions.
 The closer you are to a food supplier, the better.

-Benefits of Shops Close to Home
+Benefits of Stores Close to Home

 -